conniedonahue/file-compare/README.md

 ### Express Backend

 The backend is built in Node/Express using a controller pattern.
 Express has very handy mechanisms for error handling/JSON parsing, and it also has a rich ecosystem of libraries and middleware (like `express-rate-limit`).

 ### LRU Cache

-In order to cut down on the compute time of parsing files, I thought it would be helpful to cache the parsed files in an LRU cache.
-This would be helpful comparing the same file to multiple versions.
-Based off of the calculations in the Nonfunctional Requirements section, this cache would need to be 360GB to account for 10% of expected traffic... which would require a fleet of servers.
+In order to cut down on the compute time of parsing files, I thought it would be helpful to cache parsed files in an LRU cache.
+This would be helpful comparing the same file to multiple other files.
+Based off of the calculations in the Nonfunctional Requirements section, 10% of expected traffic would come to 360GB... which would require a fleet of servers.
 It might be more realistic to bring this number down to 36GB (1% of total) and adjust strategy based on cache misses.
 For production, parsed content should be encrypted to prevent unauthorized access.

 ### User Database

 Out of scope for this project was handling users and authentication.
 For production, I would build out a user database that included the history of response objects from past searches.
-These would be more lightweight and could be used for faster retrievals of previously-entered comparisons.
+These response objects could be used for faster retrievals of previously-entered comparisons.

 ## Production Readiness Checklist